 *I will always remind you that if you have pain that concerns you, see a doctor.

 Should I Stretch My Neck?

 Hand on head, yanking my skull down toward my shoulder, I stretched yet again, hoping it would relieve my pain.
 It never did.

 Here’s why stretching alone doesn’t solve your neck pain:

 Stretching mechanically lengthens the muscle, but does not teach your brain how to control that new length.
 And since your brain is always trying to protect you, it will not give you more range of motion if it thinks you cannot control the tissue.

 Stretching a muscle can actually do the very opposite of what you’re trying to achieve – making the very muscle you’re trying to make less tight, tighter.

 This is the part where everyone throws their hands up because, ‘well jeez, if stretching doesn’t make your muscles feel better, what are we supposed to do then?’

-The solution is to bring your nervous system on board to expand, control, support, and strengthen new length-tension variability in your soft tissue.
+The solution is to use active inputs, in addition to passive, to teach your nervous system how to expand, control, support, and strengthen, new ranges of motion.